Vehicle Winterization and Storage: 6 Tips for Better Protection During the Winter

 Obviously, the size of your cloth or cover will depend upon the size of the vehicle you are storing.
 However, no matter whether you are storing a boat, a motorcycle or a water scooter, you should make sure the cover you choose fully drapes over the entire vehicle to maximize its protection.
 If you have a few extra dollars lying around after Christmas shopping, you can even purchase a custom-fitted cover for your vehicle!

-6. Store Your Vehicle in a Climate-Controlled Storage Unit
+6. Store Your Vehicle

 A travel trailer awaiting winter vehicle storage